 Offering NPIs: prescription or over-the-counter?

-– What precautions?
+– What training for professionals?

 The Bottom Line

 NPIs are currently associated with two fallacies.
 The first fallacy is that their efficacy is “self-evident”, and therefore does not require scientific or clinical proof.
 It assumes that if their benefits are “obvious” and have been known “since the dawn of time”, “there is no need to prove the efficacy of non-pharmacological interventions, which are merely routine hygiene measures.”
 The second fallacy states that NPIs do not belong to the domain of healthcare products and services.
 Naysayers claim that NPIs belong instead to the wellness or the entertainment industry, where user satisfaction is paramount.
 Unfortunately, such biases slow the development of research aiming to provide evidence of the efficacy of NPIs, and are therefore detrimental to their credibility (Ninot, 2013).

 “A knowledge-based policy is the key to integrate Traditional an Complementary Medicine into national health systems.
 Research should be prioritized and supported in order to generate knowledge.
 While there is much to be learned from controlled clinical trials, other evaluation methods are also valuable.
 These include outcome and effectiveness studies, as well as comparative effectiveness research, patterns of use, and other qualitative methods.
 There is an opportunity to take advantage of, and sponsor such “real world experiments” where different research designs and methods are important, valuable and applicable.
 The importance of embracing various kinds of contributory research methods and designs in the effort to build a broad evidence base to inform national policy and decision making has been underlined by the National Institute for Health and Care Excellence (NICE), as well as others” (WHO, 2013, p.39).

-The Blog invites to think that any NPI must go beyond the observation of the benefit of a few cases.
+The blog invites to think that any NPI must go beyond the observation of the benefit of a few cases.
 It must go through the contribution of safety and effectiveness evidence on the health and quality of life from rigorous clinical studies.

 What it means for Health Professionals

-NPIs are not substitutes for conventional treatments.
+Non-pharmacological interventions (NPIs) are not substitutes for conventional treatments.
 Neither do they fall into the alternative medicine category.
-NPIs target modifiable factors.
-They often complement proven treatments.
+They often complete official biological treatments.
 In several medical specializations, they are considered “adjuvant” (pejoratively understood as nonessential) or hygiene (pejoratively understood as harmless) treatments.
 In fact, NPIs are full-fledged treatments, whose interactions with other treatments should be known.
 They have been the subject of extensive clinical studies.
-Therefore, similar to drug treatments, non-pharmacological treatments should be prescribed by physicians.
+Therefore, similar to drug treatments, NPIs should be prescribed by physicians.
 Indeed, physicians are trained and qualified to target specific health issues, selecting the best solutions from an arsenal of available interventions.
-They know the action mechanisms of non-pharmacological interventions, and can anticipate potential interactions with other treatments.
+They know the action mechanisms of NPIs, and can anticipate potential interactions with other treatments.
 They prioritize risks and benefits.
 They customize the “dose” to each patient, recommend procedures to follow, orient patients within local networks of skilled professionals, and order full check-ups when necessary.